vyacheslav-vlasov/uikit-sass-rails/README.md

 ## Copyright and license
 Copyright 2014 [Christian Worreschk](https://github.com/cworreschk), MarSec under the [European Union Public Licence V. 1.1](http://opensource.org/licenses/EUPL-1.1).

+##Versioning

+Uikit::Sass::Rails will be maintained under the Semantic Versioning guidelines as much as possible.
+Releases will be numbered with the following format:

+`<major>.<minor>.<patch>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and patch)
+* New additions, including new icons, without breaking backward compatibility bumps the minor (and resets the patch)
+* Bug fixes and misc changes bumps the patch

+For more information on SemVer, please visit http://semver.org.

 ## Contributing
 1. Fork it